babel/website/docs/usage/external-helpers.md

 require("babel").buildExternalHelpers();
 ```

-or from an npm release in `external-helpers.js` from the babel directory.
+or from `external-helpers.js` inside an npm release of `babel-core`.

 #### Options